Cal-Rex/milestone-project-4-fly-movement-library/README.md

 ## Visual Features

+**__Messages and prompts__**
+- whenever a user makes an account-related action (login/logout/signup/editname) or makes a post request to the database in the form of interacting with the app.
+A message will be generated to notify the user that the change that they have made has been successful.
+- Whenever a User bookmarks a movement, the bookmark icon goes from being a hollow icon to being a filled icon.
+- if a user is viewing a movement that they have no entered a 1-rep max for, there is a prompt with a flashing arrow that points to the add record button, in place of where the user's latest one-rep max would display.
+- upon add a new one rep max, the prompt above changes to show the record.
+- when loading the dashboard.
+If it is a user's first time signing into the app, the welcome message will be "welcome to the movement library [Name]", otherwise it will say "welcome back [name]"

+**__responsive tile layout__**
+- components of the site are all reesponsive to different device sizes by utilising the rows and columns feature in bootstrap. any additonal menus and fields are housed in offcanvas menus that accomodate all device sizes.
+- the seach button; by default is just the magnifying glass icon. however, on larger screens the button expands to say "search" as well.

+**__Animations__**
+- when menu items are highlighted, the letter spacing increases and the underline for that item flashes. a single border line on the edge of the offcanvas will also show. this will turn green when active
+- menu buttons along the footer of the page are grayscale when inactive, and green when hovered over/clicked on
+- when buttons are hovered over, the font has an extra `100` added to its weight, and turns white, while the background of the button turns black, revealing a green border.
+- both the full library and the search results page have a central column of entries. when hovered over, these elements expand out from the center, become underlined, and have offset borders appear on the left and right.
+These borders turn green when the item is selected.

 ## Data Management

 All Data for this project is stored on a hosted server by ElephantSQL and Amazon Web Services on a TinyTurtle Package.
 The server is located in Ireland and is maintined by ElephantSQL.